Salim Abdool Karim: Key Research Contributions

 With regards to treatment, his research on HIV-TB treatment was adopted in the WHO treatment guidelines of this co-infection and has been implemented in most countries.
 These significant findings have had a marked impact on HIV prevention and HIV-TB treatment in Africa and globally.

-During the Covid-19 pandemic, his most impactful contributions focused on the public health and clinical implications of SARS-CoV-2 variants.
+During the COVID-19 pandemic, his most impactful contributions focused on the public health and clinical implications of SARS-CoV-2 variants.

-Professor Abdool Karim’s scientific contributions include over 450 peer-reviewed journal publications.
+Professor Abdool Karim's scientific contributions include over 450 peer-reviewed journal publications.
 He is co-editor of an Epidemiology textbook (Oxford University Press), a book on HIV/AIDS in South Africa (Cambridge University Press) and a book on HIV Clinical Trials (Springer).
 He has received grants as Principal Investigator in excess of $200million, including grants from the NIH, Wellcome Trust, USAID, US CDC and Prevention, European Union, South African Department of Science and Technology and the Howard Hughes Medical Institute.

-He is one of the world’s most highly cited researchers – being listed from 2018 to 2022 on the Web of Science’s Clarivate Analytics annual list of the world’s six thousand most influential researchers by citations in the sciences and social sciences.
-His most highly cited journal article, jointly first-authored with Quarraisha Abdool Karim (Science 2010; 329: 1168-1174), exceeds 2000 citations.
+He is one of the world's most highly cited researchers – being listed from 2018 to 2022 on the Web of Science’s Clarivate Analytics annual list of the world's six thousand most influential researchers by citations in the sciences and social sciences.
+His most highly cited journal article, jointly first-authored with Quarraisha Abdool Karim (Science 2010; 329: 1168–1174), exceeds 2000 citations.

 He has made a significant contribution to scientific capacity building and training as co-principal investigator with Quarraisha Abdool Karim of the Fogarty International Centre funded AIDS-TB training programme for a decade.
 More than 600 researchers from several countries in southern Africa have been trained in AIDS and TB research through this programme.

 Affiliations

 He is director of the Centre for the AIDS Programme of Research in South Africa (CAPRISA) and CAPRISA Professor of Global Health in Epidemiology at the Mailman School of Public Health at Columbia University.
-He is also Pro Vice-Chancellor (Research) at the University of KwaZulu-Natal, South Africa, Adjunct Professor of Immunology and Infectious Diseases at Harvard University, Boston and Adjunct Professor of Medicine at the Weill Medical College of Cornell University, New York.
+He is also Pro Vice-Chancellor (Research) at the University of KwaZulu-Natal, South Africa, Adjunct Professor of Immunology and Infectious Diseases at Harvard University, Boston and adjunct professor of medicine at the Weill Cornell Medicine of Cornell University, New York.

 As Director of CAPRISA, he is also the Director of 4 research centres hosted within CAPRISA.
-He is the Director of the UNAIDS Collaborating Centre for HIV Research and Policy, the Centre of Excellence in HIV Prevention of the South African National Research Foundation, a Centre of Excellence of the Global Virus Network and a South African Medical Research Council (SAMRC) extra-mural research unit for HIV-TB Pathogenesis and Treatment.
+He is the Director of the UNAIDS Collaborating Centre for HIV Research and Policy, the Centre of Excellence in HIV Prevention of the South African National Research Foundation, a Centre of Excellence of the Global Virus Network and a South African Medical Research Council (SAMRC) extramural research unit for HIV-TB Pathogenesis and Treatment.

-During his tenure as President of the SAMRC from 2012-2014, he led the turnaround of an 800-person organization in serious decline by redefining its strategic mission, enhancing organizational efficiencies, increasing its budget three-fold and raising its research impact and international stature.
+During his tenure as President of the SAMRC from 2012 to 2014, he led the turnaround of an 800-person organization in serious decline by redefining its strategic mission, enhancing organizational efficiencies, increasing its budget three-fold and raising its research impact and international stature.
 The February 2014 issue of Nature Medicine acknowledged and described how he turned a “moribund” MRC around with “visionary leadership”.